 The amount of compensation you get depends largely on your state and whether someone else was at fault for the accident.

-In NSW, Victoria, SA, Tasmania and the NT, you can receive basic compensation even if the accident was your fault.
+In NSW, Victoria, Tasmania, the ACT, and the NT, you can receive basic compensation even if the accident was your fault.
 This includes lost wages, medical expenses and care costs.

-In Queensland, WA and the CT, you’ll need to prove someone else caused the accident to receive compensation.
+In Queensland, SA and WA, you’ll need to prove someone else caused the accident to receive compensation.
 On top of basic expenses, you could receive compensation for things like loss of life expectation, pain and suffering, loss of enjoyment of life, and loss of capacity to care for a dependent.

 Unlike the basic compensation statutory claims offer, common law claims can lead to significant lump sum payouts — often in the hundreds of thousands.
 If your injuries are more severe, you could receive millions in compensation.